 - Higher search engine rank.
 CRO implies that your website visitors get what they want from your site, and search engines love it.
-Thus, they show your web page higher in the results, and you get more traffic.
+Thus, your web page appears higher on SERPs, and you get more traffic.

 - More profitable paid advertising.
-You probably invest a lot in PPC – an advertising model, where you pay for each click on one of your ads.
-When your landing page converts more leads, obtained from this channel, you get more revenue on each cent invested.
+You probably invest a lot in PPC – an advertising model where you pay for each click on your ads.
+When your landing page converts more leads obtained from this channel, you get more revenue on each cent invested.

 - Increased brand credibility.
-Thanks to CRO, you get more dedicated customers and higher rank in search engines.
+Thanks to CRO, you get more dedicated customers and higher ranks on search engines.
 These things combined raise trust in your brand.

 We’ve unpacked a few benefits your business gets from conversion rate optimization.
 Now it’s time to take action.
 Let’s start with seven hacks to skyrocket your landing page conversions.

 Seven tips to increase landing page conversion rates

 Landing pages are insanely effective for attracting customers, subscribers, and leads.
 Still, if your page is made poorly, you will get next to no conversions.
 Consider following our tips to boost your landing page conversion rate.

 Rethink your landing page design

 Firstly, revise your structure and ensure that it is clear-cut and easy to skim through.
 Check if your page has the following essential elements:

 - a prominent headline;